day8/re-frame/docs/Flows.md

 This tutorial introduces `Flows`, which occur in step 3 after an effect changes `app-db`.

 A `Flow` calculates a derived value "automatically".
 When one part of the application state changes, another part is recalculated.
 More concretely, when the values change at one or more paths within `app-db`, then the value at another path is recalculated automatically.

+## The DataFlow Paradigm

+Using `Flows`, you can create simple dataflows.

+The dataflow programming paradigm emerged in the 1970s, so it is almost as foundational as functional programming.
+Indeed, reactive programming - so much the rage these days - is simply a subset of dataflow programming.

+Both the functional and dataflow paradigms have profoundly influenced the design of re-frame.
+There's a reason `re-frame's` tagline is "derived values, flowing".

-`re-frame's` tagline is "derived values, flowing", and `Flows` implement dataflow.
-But note:  these is synchronous dataflow, not to be confused with [async flows](https://github.com/day8/re-frame-async-flow-fx).
+> BTW, this is synchronous dataflow.
+You should not confuse this with [async flows](https://github.com/day8/re-frame-async-flow-fx).

-## Why?
+## Motivation?

-`Flows` help you to maintain the integrity of data derived from multiple other pieces of data.
+`Flows` will help you in at least two usecases.

+**First**, your app has to maintain a value calculated from multiple inputs, each of which varies independently (ie. the inputs are updated via different event handlers).

-One easily relatable usecase is of trying to maintain cascading error states.
+One relatable example is that of trying to maintain cascading error states.
 Imagine your UI has a validation rule: `start date` must be before `end date`.

-After a change to the value of either `start date` or `end date`, an error value must be calculated, and it will be used to determine if the `submit` button is enabled or not, and if an error message is displayed or not.
+After the user changes either value, the error state must be calculated, and this is used to determine if the `submit` button is enabled or not, and if an error message is displayed or not.

-Now, make it more complicated.
-Imagine your UI has more than one validation rule and that each is a function of multiple different values.
-Now, there are many error states to be calculated, one for each rule, and the submit button state is a calculation involving all the error states combined.
-Cascading, derived values - a multi-step dataflow.
+Now, make it more complicated: imagine your UI has many validation rules and error state must be calculated for each of them.
+And the submit button state is a secondary calculation that combines these error states.
+Cascading, derived values.
+In this tree-ish arrangement, data flows from the leaves (what the user entered), through intermediate nodes (error predicate functions), through to the root (submit button state).
+In this tree, both the intermediate values and the root value are important.

-On any data entry, all the rules should be reevaluated to determine if they are broken (derived values!).
-If they are, then particular messages should be generated (more derived values!).
-Then, in the final step, the state of the submit button should be determined (another derived value!) from the error state of all the rules (previously derived!).

-So, cascading error states is a generic, relatable example, but there will be many other, domain-specific examples also neatly handled by `Flows`.

-Warning: given the wording above, some end up thinking of `Flows` as having something to do with a rules/logic engine, but it absolutely isn't that.
-It is just a method for implementing dataflow.
+**Second**,  if you find yourself asking the question: "how do I use a subscription in my event handler?".
+Answer: you don't.
+Instead, you use a Flow.

+`Subscriptions` calculate a derived value.
+So do `Flows`.
+A key difference is that `Flow` values are stored in `app-db` and that makes them available to event handlers.
+Of course, subscriptions are delightfully simple, because they both calculate and deliver data to views, and their lifecycle is automatically handled by the views using them.
+Flows are more manual/flexible.
+But when you need a derived value in an event handler, you have moved beyond `subscriptions` to needing a `Flow`

 ## Flow Specification